codefox254/alx-system_engineering-devops/0x0C-web_server/README.md

-shell basics the repository contains and will contain shell basic assignments solutions
+Thi shell basics the repository contains and will contain shell basic assignments solutions